 Learning and development professionals, including elearning developers, have to wear many hats.
 That’s kind of true by definition, since it’s a field that incorporates a lot of different skills and tasks.
 But it’s even more true for L&D/eLearning professionals who work in small learning development departments.
 Maybe it’s a 3-person department, or maybe even a 1-person department.
 It’s pretty amazing what these hardworking professionals get done.

-This article is an interview (in text and video format–scroll to the bottom for the video version) with Emily Wood, who is her own “elearning department of one” at a non-profit based in Portland, Oregon.
+This article is an interview with Emily Wood, who is her own “elearning department of one” at a non-profit based in Portland, Oregon.
 She’s also the author of a new book by that same title–eLearning Department of One.

 In this interview, she offers some insights into how she gets it all done and offers tips and resources for L&D professionals out there in the same situation.
 If you’re in a small L&D department, we think you’ll find this interview especially interesting.